MouadBelayachi/challenge-collecting-data/README.md

 - Requirements:

-Collecting 10,000 Property URLs including the details of each property, The dataset must involve belgian properties that are displayed into columns and rows.
+Collecting 10,000 Property URLs including the details of each property.
+The dataset must involve belgian properties that are displayed into columns and rows, the Properties must be classified into those specific features.
-The Properties must be classified into those specific features, The final result has to be in a csv file format.
+The final result has to be in a csv file format.